Protecting The Interests Of South Dakota Car Accident Victims

 South Dakota insurance policies are required to include a certain amount of uninsured or underinsured motorist coverage.
 If the other driver has no insurance, you could file a claim on your own policy related to your injuries.
 For severe accidents, the minimum coverage on your own policy may not cover all your costs.
 You would have the option of suing the uninsured driver, who could be held personally liable for the costs of the crash.

-What If I Can’t Afford Your Medical Bills, Legal Fees And Other Expenses?
+What If I Can’t Afford Your Hospital Bills, Legal Fees And Other Expenses?

 At What Point Should I Contact An Attorney?